 This type of content may be best represented by using abstract or nonrepresentational graphics.
 Here are some guidelines for transforming abstractions into a visual format.
 I hope you find these useful.
 For a related article on this topic, see Using Graphics to Improve Learning.

 Are you explaining a system or entity?

 If your content involves describing components of a system, organization or entity, use a schematic diagram to depict an overview of it.
 Many learners benefit from seeing the big picture view.
 It provides a framework for constructing future knowledge.
 In the diagram, include all the components of the system and use connecting lines to indicate relationships.
-Using relevant illustrations or icons provides greater meaning (and perhaps increased retention) than do generic rectangles.

 Does the system or entity have a clear hierarchy?